If The Fed Doesn't Want To Appear Political Then Stop Acting As Such

 During all of Ms. Yellen’s chair-ship, along with most of her predecessors, one overarching theme was to not allow even the hint of any unforeseen or even foreseeable turbulence to enter the fray as budget talks or “resolution votes” transpired.

-Always the case for “developments” was put foremost in front of any possible disruptive element that may occur during the process - i.e., don’t make the “markets” more nervous than they already are about debt, debt-ceilings, shutdowns, and more.
+Always the case for “developments” was put foremost in front of any possible disruptive element that may occur during the process - i.e., don’t make the “markets” more nervous than they already are about debt, debt-ceilings, shutdowns and more.
 Let alone illuminating the Fed in any possible unflattering role via casting a spotlight of “raising borrowing costs” in the middle of it.

 And yet today?